Clang Invasion

-Clang Invasion is a children's animated television series produced for the Canadian children's programming channel YTV, where it first premiered on September 12, 2009.
-It also aired on Nickelodeon, Clan TVE in Spain, Gloob in Brazil, Canal J in France, ABC Me in Australia and Pop in the UK.
-26 episodes were produced and first aired from September 12, 2009 to February 12, 2010 on YTV, with reruns airing until September 2, 2011.
+Clang Invasion is a Singaporean/Canadian/Hong Kong children's animated television series produced for the Canadian children's programming channel YTV, where it first premiered on September 12, 2009.
+It also aired on Nickelodeon, Clan TVE in Spain, Gloob in Brazil, Canal J in France, ABC Me in Australia, Starz Kids & Family in the United States and Pop in the UK.
+26 episodes were produced and first aired from September 12, 2009 to February 12, 2010 on YTV, with reruns airing until September 2, 2011 or 2024.

 Plot

 Three alien robots, Rivet, Widgit and Socket, accidentally crashed their spaceship on a backyard tree on Earth.
 Human twins Robin and Daisy Harrison, and their pet dog Sam went to investigate the crash, where they encounter the robots.
-Not capable of returning to Planet Clang, the robots become friends with Robin and Daisy, made Sam speak by installing a voice box (for one treat), and utilize a spectrum of gadgetry for their goals.
+Incapable of returning to Planet Clang, the robots become friends with Robin and Daisy, made Sam speak by installing a voice box (for one treat), and utilize a spectrum of gadgetry for their goals.
 The twins also have to keep the robots a secret before Rivet, Widget and Socket return to Planet Clang.